burritoOverflow/NodeExamples/networking/README.md

+Examples from 'Node.js 8 the Right Way', chapter 3

 To demonstrate the net-watcher examples, we'll need three terminals: one for the service, one for the client, and one to trigger changes to the file.